Interacting $k$-essence field with non-pressureless Dark Matter: Cosmological Dynamics and Observational Constraints

 The interaction function exhibits different behaviors depending on its functional form.
 For Models A-I to A-III, where the interaction depends on the time-dependent Hubble parameter, the interaction grows monotonically with redshift.
 When the interaction depends on the field pressure, it shows a transitional behavior around \(N<-3\), preventing rapid growth at high redshift.
 This transition changes the direction of energy flow between DM and DE, statistically outperforming other models.
 In Model B, the interaction is independent of the Hubble parameter, so no rapid growth occurs.
 It shows sudden jumps in intermediate redshift for B-I and B-III, while B-II and B-IV jump at very low redshift.
 Despite these variations, the energy density evolution remains consistent across all models.

 Finally, the interacting models explored here provide consistent results across all analyses.
-They yield competitive statistical performance, very close to $\Lambda$CDM, and in some cases even outperform it, presenting a compelling alternative and highlighting the potential preference for dynamical dark energy over a cosmological constant.
-Despite this excellent fit, the models considered here, with the assumed datasets, are unable to fully resolve the discrepancy in Hubble measurements.
+They yield competitive statistical performance, very close to $\Lambda$CDM, and {in some cases slightly better, indicating that a subset of the interacting scenarios considered can serve as a viable alternative at the background level.
+These results suggest that dynamical dark energy remains a phenomenologically interesting possibility, without implying a definitive preference over a cosmological constant.} Despite this excellent fit, the models considered here, with the assumed datasets, are unable to fully resolve the discrepancy in Hubble measurements.
 Future work could involve extending these models to include perturbation-level analyses and the full CMB likelihood, which may help reconcile tensions between different observational probes.